GSA/search.digitalgov.gov/_posts/2013-04-20-open-source.md

 Our search service is now a complex system made up of many moving parts, including providing type-ahead search suggestions, serving search results, fetching, indexing, and caching content, and providing analytics.

-Each of these parts is compiled into our USASearch codebase and, as we use open source components for our system, we contribute back to the projects.
+Each of these parts is compiled into our codebase and, as we use open source components for our system, we contribute back to the projects.

 ## Code in the Open